 What is an Amenity Bed?

-An amenity bed is available to NHS patients who wish to pay for the privacy of a single en-suite room whilst their treatment remains on the NHS.
-Amenity beds are in Spencer Private Hospitals, which are adjacent to the Queen Elizabeth, the Queen Mother Hospital at Margate and within the Rotary Suite at the William Harvey Hospital and subject to availability.
+An amenity bed is available to NHS patients who wish to pay for the privacy of a single en-suite room whilst their treatment remains with the NHS.
+Amenity beds are within Spencer Private Hospitals inpatient facilities, which are adjacent to the Queen Elizabeth, the Queen Mother Hospital at Margate and within the Rotary Suite at the William Harvey Hospital and subject to availability.

 Is this the same as being a private patient?